Reward Machines for Deep RL in Noisy and Uncertain Environments: Experimental Details

 The atomic propositions in the Colour Matching domain are $\{a,b,c,d\}$, where $a$ means the agent is currently in range of the target pillar, and $b$ and $c$ mean the agent is in range of the second and third pillars, respectively.
 The order of the three pillars is specified at the beginning of the episode via an index vector, where each index corresponds to one of the 18 possible colours.

 The RM for this task has 6 states and encodes two pieces of information: whether the target pillar was ever reached, and the last pillar the agent visited.
 Each time the agent visits an incorrect pillar, a negative reward of -0.2 is issued, but this penalty is not applied if the agent visits the same pillar multiple times in succession.
 A reward of 1 is given for visiting the target pillar, and then for subsequently going to the portal.
-We omit a visualization of the RM due to the excessive number of edges.
+We do not show the RM due to the excessive number of edges.

 \textbf{Network architectures.} The policy and grounding model networks are similar to those in the previous experiments.
 The policy uses an observation encoder with two 256-unit hidden layers and a 128-unit output layer.
 This is fed to a single GRU layer with a hidden size of 128.
 The actor has one encoding layer with hidden size 128, followed by linear layers to predict a mean and standard deviation for continuous actions.
 The critic has two 128-unit hidden layers.